Pulin-Li-Lab/IRIS-signaling-inference/README.md

 # IRIS-signaling-inference
 code repository for Hutchins et al. "Reconstructing signaling history of single cells via statistical inference" (2025)

+## Overview
+- class-based method

+## System Requirements
+### GPU Access
+Since many components of IRIS leverage machine learning models, it is best to have access to a GPU so that model training and inference can be done more efficiently.
+If your computer does not come with a graphics card, we recommend running the machine learning methods of IRIS in a computing environment with access to a GPU.
+This code was tested through [jupyter notebooks](https://jupyter.org/) running on the Whitehead Institute compute cluster with Ubuntu 20.04, via a [SLURM](https://slurm.schedmd.com/documentation.html) job with access to an [NVIDIA RTX A6000 GPU](https://www.nvidia.com/en-us/design-visualization/rtx-a6000/).

+### Software
+There are several non-machine-learning methods in IRIS that can be run on a standard computer.
+IRIS has been tested on macOS and Linux, specifically:
+* macOS: Sonoma (14.6.1)
+* Linux: Ubuntu (20.04)

 ## Installation
 [Create a Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) with Python=3.9, and activate the virtual environment: